-Under Colorado law, perjury is defined as fabricating or stating false information while under oath.
-This can occur in a legal proceeding, a written document, or any time a person takes an oath to tell the truth.
-Perjury offenses range from a Class 4 Felony to a Petty Offense, depending on the circumstances of the act.
+Under Colorado law, perjury is fabricating or stating false information while under oath.
+This can occur in a legal proceeding, a written document, or any time you take an oath to tell the truth.

-In this article, our Denver Colorado criminal defense attorneys will answer the following questions:
+In this article, our Denver Colorado criminal defense attorneys address the following perjury topics:

-- he/she knowingly makes a materially false statement, which he/she does not believe to be true in an official proceeding 1
+Perjury in the 1st degree occurs when you knowingly make under oath a materially false statement, which you do not believe to be true in an official proceeding 1

 An example of this would be if a witness or party in a case lies under oath.
-Anytime it is proven in a court of law that there was a fabrication in a person’s testimony, the person who perjured himself or herself can potentially face charges for failing to tell the truth.
+Anytime it is proven in a court of law that there was a fabrication in a person’s testimony, the person who perjured themself can potentially face charges for failing to tell the truth.

 Colorado law defines a “materially false” statement as: